habitat-sh/habitat/components/docs-chef-io/content/habitat/habitat-cli.md

 **FLAGS**

 ```
 -d, --dryrun                   Just show what would be uninstalled, don't actually do it
+    --ignore-uninstall-hook    Do not run any uninstall hooks
     --no-deps                  Don't uninstall dependencies
 -h, --help                     Prints help information
 -V, --version                  Prints version information
 ```

 **OPTIONS**

 ```
 --exclude <EXCLUDE>...
 Identifier of one or more packages that should not be uninstalled. (ex: core/redis, core/busybox-static/1.42.2/21120102031201)
+    --keep-latest <KEEP_LATEST>    Only keep this number of latest packages uninstalling all others
 ```

 **ARGS**